Review and road test of the Audi RS 4 Avant

 But aren't any more.
 The second generation RS4 of 2006, this car, proved to be a landmark car for the brand, a machine good enough at last to properly challenge the all-conquering BMW M3.
 The third generation version of 2012 used the same 4.2-litre V8 and continued that trend, But can the same form line be maintained with the switch to V6 power?
 Let's find out.

-Though the switch to V6 power has proved to be surprising for some, the same can't be said of the RS 4's fundamentals.
-Quattro all-wheel drive is a given and the fitment of an 8-speed tiptronic twin clutch auto gearbox wasn't a shocker given the need to control a lusty 600Nm of torque.
-The set-up certainly works well with the 450PS 2.9-litre TFSI biturbo engine, which powers this car to 62mph from rest in just 4.1, six-tenths of a second quicker than the old MK3 model's 4.2-litre V8 could manage.
+The 450PS 2.9-litre TFSI biturbo engine is just as before, powering this car to 62mph from rest in just 4.1, six-tenths of a second quicker than the old MK3 model's 4.2-litre V8 could manage.
 As before, this family estate can hit 174mph on the Nurburgring (if you specify the optional 'RS Dynamic' package) but is just as happy collecting your dry cleaning.
 You only truly get a sense of just how fast it is by following behind in something else.